-- A student is in Serious Academic Status (see section on Academic Status). - A student is in Serious Academic Status and fails another course or clerkship while being monitored. - A student demonstrates behavior that disrupts the learning environment and campus community, in or out of the classroom. - Any student whose conduct may warrant disciplinary action (see section on Disciplinary Action) for violation of the Student Honor Code, Student Code of Conduct or relevant school or institutional policies. - A student who switches from the physician-scientist program to the regular MD program or a student who requests scholarly leave or leave of absence for more than two continuous years. - A student who requests a course of study that is different from the established tracks.
-(For example, a non-MSTP student who wishes to leave to pursue a PhD after Year 3). - A student who appeals a grade (appeal is to a subcommittee). - A student who requests a second decelerated year (request is to a subcommittee).
+- A student is in Serious Academic Status (see section on Academic Status). - A student is in Serious Academic Status and fails another course or clerkship while being monitored. - A student receives one Incident Report that demonstrates egregious behavior or more than one Incident Report that demonstrates a pattern of concerning behavior. - Any student whose conduct may warrant disciplinary action (see section on Disciplinary Action) for violation of the Student Honor Code, Student Code of Conduct or relevant school or institutional policies. - A student who switches from the physician-scientist program to the regular MD program or a student who requests scholarly leave or leave of absence for more than two continuous years. - A student who requests a course of study that is different than the established tracks.
+(For example, a non-MSTP student who wishes a leave to pursue a PhD after Year 3). - A student who appeals a grade (appeal is to a subcommittee). - A student who requests a second decelerated year (request is to a subcommittee).